stasiukevych/dbpass/README.md

 # dbpass - is a password store tool
 It is a open source tool for storing password basically using local data base.
 In the below section I described some things why it was created.
-And main things is a why?/how to configure it?/how to lunch it?/how to use it?/.
+And main things is a why?/how to configure it?/how to lunch it?.
 So, welcome.
 ## Why ?
 If you don't trust any software implementation, you can use it, change